thpglobal/thptheme/README.md

 ### Theme for THP websites starting in 2021

 This is based on untheme, and further stripped down to get rid of comments and sidebar.
+Additions include:
+* drop down menus css3
-Additions include: drop down menus, 3 footer responsive widget areas
+* 3 footer responsive widget areas
+* sticky header

+Removals include:
+* don't show title (anyway to make this a customization option?)

 ## Installation